bartix3/galaxy-integration-steam/README.md

 	`python -m venv .venv`
 	- IF you have multiple python versions installed and are on Windows (assumes you have `py` as well)<br>
 	`py -3.7 -m venv .venv`
-	- If you are on MacOS, you will need to specify which python you are using.
+	- If you are on macOS, you will need to specify which python you are using.
 Please consult StackOverflow (we're Windows developers, sorry!).
 * Activate the virtual env
   - Windows, Powershell:<br>
   `.venv\Scripts\activate`
-  - MacOS, terminal:<br>
+  - macOS, terminal:<br>
   `.venv/Scripts/activate`
 * Use Pip to get the python tools we need to install the plugin.
 <br>These will only be applied to the `.venv` virtual environment you created earlier:<br>